 In 2019, there will be more demand for digital transformation initiatives than ever before, as businesses increasingly prioritize digitalization in order to stay relevant and ahead of the competition.
 As 5G networks and devices start to come online, this will drive several kinds of technology that will be needed.
-Data centre managers will have to be prepared for this.
-Five key emerging technologies will continue to significantly impact data centres in 2019: 5G wireless technology, the Internet of Things (IoT), virtual/augmented reality (VR/AR), blockchain, and artificial intelligence (AI).
+Data Center managers will have to be prepared for this.
+Five key emerging technologies will continue to significantly impact data centers in 2019: 5G wireless technology, the Internet of Things (IoT), virtual/augmented reality (VR/AR), blockchain, and artificial intelligence (AI).

 5G Wireless Technology